dtrelogan/react-formstate-fp/doc/Submitting.md

     });
   }).catch(err => {
     form.setFormstate(fs => {
-      fs = rff.setFormSubmissionError(fs, err); // Add feedback around this to your form.
-      // alert(err.message); // or just raise an alert.
+      fs = rff.setFormSubmissionError(fs, err); // You can add feedback around this to your form. alert(err.message); // or just raise an alert. return rff.cancelFormSubmission(fs);
-      return rff.cancelFormSubmission(fs);
     });
   });